larowlan/time-travel-with-git/slides.md

 - growing pains expected
 - attempt to distill my incoherent ramblings from the last six months into something cohesive
+- going to present my answer to this hypothesis
+- then we'll have a discussion

 --